Is it safe to travel to LA as immigration protests continue?

 Has there been violence?

-Footage showed an escalation in the clashes between demonstrators and law enforcement, with police in riot gear using tear gas to disperse the crowds.
+Footage showed an escalation in the clashes between demonstrators and law enforcement, with police in riot gear using tear gas to disperse the crowds over the weekend.

 Other videos showed protesters throwing fireworks and projectiles at officers, while images captured vehicles on fire.